Home :: Health Information for Travel :: Birth Control Travel Tips :: (Updated 31 July 2015)

 How to Avoid the Unexpected

-Bear in mind that I'm not a doctor, a health practitioner, or an advisor of any kind.
+I'm not a doctor, a health practitioner, or an advisor of any kind.
 Any information I provide here is culled from my own knowledge, that of other travelers, and published materials.
 So use this as your first stop but then go see your doctor or health clinic for a proper consultation.
 Every birth control method has its benefits and risks and only a health professional can advise you about which one is best for your trip.

 In addition to your doctor's advice, a number of factors will affect which type of birth control you eventually decide to use when you travel.
 These include: